Jaarbeurs Exhibition Centre in Utrecht - 09.00–16.45 (CEST)

 Allow us to introduce Lise Hofman, a certified trainer, optician, and contact lens specialist.
 She’s passionate about helping people reach for the stars, enhancing their skills, and caring for both their personal and professional development.
 Her motto?
 Work step by step towards a clear goal.
 With her technical expertise and talent for coaching, she enables professionals to grow in their field.

-Arjan de Graff
+Arjan de Graaf

 Optometrist